With very little effort, you can be a water-wise gardener.

 Use a showerhead nozzle at the end of the hose and place it at the base of the plant to water.
 Water early in the morning, when evaporation is less likely.
 Avoid overhead sprinklers.
 Water droplets on leaves may cause sunburn.
 Overhead watering also can contribute to foliar diseases, such as fungus.
 Drip irrigation systems or soaker hoses can be snaked through the garden to deliver water right to a plant’s root zone, where it will do the most good.
 How long to water depends on your particular landscape.
 An easy test: stick your finger in the soil and if it’s moist to at least the second knuckle, that’s about an inch of water.

 Keep weeds under control

 Weeds rob desirable plants of water and other nutrients.
 Preen Garden Weed Preventer keeps weeds from germinating for up to three months.
-For food crops, apply Organic Preen Vegetable Garden Weed Preventer to keep weeds from germinating for up to six weeks.
+For food crops, apply Preen Natural Vegetable Garden Weed Preventer to keep weeds from germinating for up to six weeks.
 Always read and follow the label directions.